 Conclusion and Research Agenda

-Near-term deliverables: toy models, ranked observational tests, and a simulation plan.
-Core question: which observable signatures best discriminate vacuum metastability or dynamic dark energy from a pure cosmological constant?
+Near-term deliverables include toy models, ranked observational tests, and a simulation plan.
+The core question is which observable signatures best discriminate vacuum metastability or dynamic dark energy from a pure cosmological constant.

 References